Phishing emails & spoof websites

-Phishing emails & spoof websitesPhishing is when a scammer sends legitimate-looking emails that appear to come from websites or companies, like Trade Me or your bank.
+Phishing is when a scammer sends you a legitimate-looking email that appears to come from websites or companies that you trust, for example Trade Me or your bank.
 The emails try to "phish" for information – like usernames or passwords.
 They often ask you to confirm your details or click a link and login.

 Protecting yourself from phishing

 - Don't respond to pressure.
 Phishers use scare tactics, and urgent language to pressure you into submitting confidential data.
 Don't be fooled.

 Remember: Contacting buyers or sellers outside of the auction process can be unsafe, and if you receive an offer that seems too good to be true, it probably is!